Find Grad Schools

 50% Racial-Ethnic Minorities*

 Sam Houston State University is the 6th most popular school in the nation for students seeking a graduate certificate in sociology.
+Roughly 21,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,856 per year, while in-state graduate students, on average, pay $5,765 per year.
-For the 2020-2021 academic year, 2 graduate certificates were handed out to sociology majors at SHSU.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+During the most recent year for which we have data, 2 people received their graduate certificate in sociology from SHSU.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 #8